-We hope you agree that dance absolutely should be taught in schools!
+We hope you understand and agree that dance should absolutely be taught in schools!
 We built Crelata with the mission of making dance education more accessible through the use of technology.
 Our on-demand dance classes for kids are:

-- Made for use in schools or wherever students are taught
+- Made for use in schools, whether that’s public, private, charter, home school, or anywhere else students are taught

 - Created by dance education experts